 Why do most affiliate blogs fail to attract traffic?
-It’s not because they haven’t produced enough long-form content but rather due to not having anything original to say or any additional value to provide.
+It’s not because they haven’t produced enough long-form content but rather due to not having anything original to say.
+Your content for affiliate marketing needs to add unique value to the topic.
 Your affiliate landing page adds an extra step to the funnel, so make it count.

 How would you evaluate good affiliate content then?
 We pointed out in our previous post that as an affiliate marketer your focus should be on driving conversions instead of increasing traffic.
 So, what you need from your blog content is to attract qualified traffic that drives conversions.

 In this article, you will learn how to avoid creating content around overly broad, generic topics that add zero value to your readers and attract minimal traffic to your affiliate website.
 Instead, I will outline an intent-focused content strategy that helps you bring conversions by identifying unique details to back up your claims and add originality and authority to your content.

 From a keyword perspective, it’s better to target long-tail and high-intent keywords as they’re more specific and more likely to satisfy the intent of all users who search for that keyword on Google.
 But when we move beyond topic to the actual content, how do you make sure that your article satisfies this intent in such a way that your readers can convert into customers.

 Here are some techniques to do that: